NikolaiT/zardaxt/README.md

 ## Passive TCP/IP Fingerprinting

 This is a passive TCP/IP fingerprinting tool.
 Run this on your server and find out what operating systems your clients are *really* using.
-This tool considers only the fields and options from the very first incoming SYN packet of the TCP three-way handshake.
+This tool considers only the fields and options from the very first incoming SYN packet of the
+TCP 3-Way Handshake.
 Nothing else is considered.

 Why?

 + [p0f](https://github.com/p0f/p0f) is dead.
 It's database is too old.
-Also: C is a bit overkill and hard to quickly hack.
+Also: C is a bit overkill and hard to quickly hack in.
 + [satori.py](https://github.com/xnih/satori) is extremely buggy and hard to use (albeit the ideas behind the *code* are awesome)
 + The actual statistics behind TCP/IP fingerprinting are more important than the tool itself.
 Therefore it makes sense to rewrite it.